-With over fifteen years experience in psychotherapy and clinical administration, in the private and non-profit sectors, her experience includes Hope Haven's Children's Clinic and Family Center, Miller & Quinones Psychiatry and the Child Guidance Center.
+With 20 years of experience in psychotherapy and clinical administration, in the private and non-profit sectors, her experience includes Hope Haven's Children's Clinic and Family Center, Miller & Quinones Psychiatry and the Child Guidance Center.

 Nicole also served as Director of a local adolescent residential treatment facility, where she oversaw all functions of a 30 bed adolescent residential unit and 14 bed detox/stabilization unit; provided clinical supervision to the treatment team and directed daily case consultations; provided evaluation, assessment, crisis intervention and treatment to the most severe dually diagnosed clients and abuse victims; trained staff in clinical issues, assessment, evaluation and treatment modalities; and managed staff of more than 50 employees and budget of over $500,000.

-Trained in a Task-Oriented Model of Supervision, Nicole trains Master's and Ph.D level therapists/registered psychotherapist interns in mastering technical skills and developing an integrated personal model of therapy.
+Trained in a Task-Oriented Model of Supervision, Nicole trains Master's and Ph.D level therapists and registered psychotherapist interns in mastering technical skills, psychometric testing and developing an integrated personal model of therapy.